 Freddie Mac Fixed and Floating Rate Apartment Loans

 Multifamily.loans, Inc. provides Freddie Mac Multifamily Financing and Freddie Mac SBL Loans (Freddie Mac Small Balance Apartment loans).
-Freddie provides a diverse portfolio of multifamily loan products for both the acqusitions and recapitalizations of apartment communities.
+Freddie Mac provides a diverse portfolio of multifamily loan products for both the acquisitions and recapitalizations of apartment communities.

 In the past, Freddie Mac was the government sponsored agency of choice for higher balance multifamily lending (including mobile home parks, health properties, affordable housing, student housing, and so-on).
-However, in a bid to become more aggressive in the lending market due to increased competition, early this year Freddie Mac released a small balance program to compete with Fannie Mae in which it has been pricing its loans better than Fannie (the traditionally more popular platform).
-Similar to Fannie Mae, it has strict underwriting guidelines for principals and properties, but once approved, there are very few multifamily lenders, outside of life companies on larger balances deals, that can compete.
+However, in a bid to become more aggressive in the lending market due to increased competition, Freddie Mac released a small balance program in September 2014 to compete with Fannie Mae.
+Freddie Mac has been pricing its loans better than Fannie Mae (the traditionally more popular platform).
+Similar to Fannie Mae, it has strict underwriting guidelines for principals and properties, but once approved, there are very few multifamily lenders, outside of life companies on larger balance deals, that can compete.

 You can also click here for more information about Freddie Mac's Small Balance Loans for multifamily financing between $1MM and $7MM.

 Sample Freddie Mac Terms For Apartment Loans